-destruction.
-The supplemental provides \$287 million to help secure oil, electricity, and water infrastructure.
+- Security.
+Reconstruction progress has been severely undermined by the insurgency which has directly targeted key infrastructure for destruction.
+The Administration sought \$287 million to help secure oil, electricity, and water infrastructure. - Sustainability.

-- Sustainability.
 As more large-scale construction projects have been completed with U.S. assistance, there has been increasing concern regarding the financial, organizational, and technical capacity of Iraqis to maintain them in the long run.
-The supplemental provides \$355 million to assist the Iraqis to operate, maintain, and sustain these projects.
+The appropriation provides \$355 million to assist the Iraqis to operate, maintain, and sustain these projects.
 In the past, this has been accomplished largely by providing training and replacement parts. - Provincial Reconstruction Teams (PRTs).
-Following the example established in Afghanistan, the State Department is seeking to set-up at least eight PRTs throughout Iraq, up from the four established in the past six months.
+Following the example established in Afghanistan, the State Department is seeking to set-up at least eight PRTs throughout Iraq, up from the five established in the past eight months.
 PRTs consist of officials from USAID, State, the military, and other agencies who work with Iraqi local government committees to identify economic and political development projects that can be implemented with U.S. financing.
-While enabling aid workers to escape the isolation of the "green zone" and expand outreach to the provinces, they are also viewed as a way to improve coordination of aid, especially of DOD-CERP funds and State-controlled funding.
-The Administration is proposing an appropriation of \$675 million to be disbursed by the PRTs, including \$165 million to stimulate short-term employment for young adults, \$165 for local government, and \$20 million for local business development.